zthxxx/jovial/README.md

   <img src="./docs/jovial.png" alt="jovial" width="720">
 </p>

+That's for people **who don't want much ado about nothing in zsh, and just look for a handy theme**.

+So we make everything easy to use, even if you're new to zsh.

-Quick install with just a simple one-line command:
+First, **quick install** is convenient with only a simple one-line command:

 ```bash
 curl -sSL https://github.com/zthxxx/jovial/raw/master/installer.sh | sudo -E bash -s $USER